pranavhonrao9/DataScience_Projects/README.md

 # Content

-The following Airbnb activity is included in this Seattle dataset: * Listings, including full descriptions and average review score * Reviews, including unique id for each reviewer and detailed comments * Calendar, including listing id and the price and availability for that day
+The following Airbnb activity is included in this Seattle dataset:

+a)Listings, including full descriptions and average review score

+b)Reviews, including unique id for each reviewer and detailed comments

+c)Calendar, including listing id and the price and availability for that day

 # Inspiration